 - Carcinogenic, germ-cell-mutagenic and reproduction-toxic substances - Toxic substances - Irritants (skin, respiratory system) and corrosive substances

 What might happen?

 - · Serious harmful effects to health

 - Threat to life

-- Hazard to bystanders due to carry-over and contamination, including in personal sphere
+- Hazard to bystanders due to carry-over and contamination in the personal environment.